 When someone asks for advice on selecting a table base for a granite or marble table top, the first question we always ask is "What is the size of your tabletop and how thick is it?"
 Obviously, the larger the size of your tabletop, the larger a table base you will need.
 Most of our table bases can hold very large amounts of weight, we are talking about cast iron and steel tubing.
 It would take a huge amount of weight to crush a table base.
 However, the real concern is the stability of your table base; a heavy tabletop coupled with a light weight table base creates a high center of gravity, which can cause your table to tip over.

 Granite and marble table tops are typically available in two thicknesses, 2cm (~3/4") and 3cm (~1 1/8").
 The thinner variant weighs approximately 13 lbs per square foot, whereas thicker stone weighs approximately 20 lbs per square foot (although this can vary between different types of stone).
 Therefore, a 48" x 48", 3cm thick granite top will weight about 320 lbs.
 That is a lot of weight to try and balance on the center point of a large table.
 This is why, if you have a choice, we recommend going with the thinner, 2cm thick stone.
 It retains all of the beauty and functionality of a thicker tabletop, with less added weight.
 You can use our virtual assistant to help you choose a base for your size table top.

 The taller you plan to make your table, the more likely it will be to tip over.
 As you raise the tabletop you are also raising the center of gravity, and as such it will require more stabilization.
-Whereas a 22" diameter table base may be just fine at standard dining height for a 36" round table top, we usually advise going with a larger and heavier table base for the same tabletop at bar height.
+For example, while our 19" diameter Tango-19 table base may be just fine at standard dining height for a 36" round table top, you'll probably want to step up to the 24" K24 table base for the same top at bar height.
 You can try our Virtual Assistant to help you choose a table base, or contact our customer service team.

 3. Table Base Style